malincodes/malincodes/README.md

 - 👋 Hi, I’m @malincodes
 - 👀 I’m interested in learning how to code - I'm not sure yet what I want to specialize in.
 - 🌱 I’m currently learning Python and Javascript.
-- 💞️ I’m looking to collaborate on nothing yet - but advice for beginners is always welcome!
+- 💞️ I’m looking for work in Data Science, Robotic Process Automation or Backend Development, but I have much to learn - advice is always welcome!
-- 📫 Folow my journey on my blog: https://malincodes.blogspot.com/
+- 📫 Follow my journey on my blog: https://malincodes.blogspot.com/